rochellev/ToDoApp/README.md

   * **fix**: added conditional statement for focusing, was trying to focus on the ```[i-1]``` element which is out of bounds for when ```i=0```
 * deleting a todo does not delete in local storage
     * **fix**: add code to remove local storage item using the id for the key, had to strigify the id
-* the tab label still using default -- change
 * after page refresh, the item order is not saved
   * **fix**: refactor data storage, "todoList" is the key for an array of todo item objects. this array is updated in the effect function of todos